penninesoaringclub/newsletter/content/posts/2025-09/index.md

 The thread has comments from all sorts of pilots, from an ex-British champion, to PSC punters and your newsletter editor.

-He came back this week to say how much the thread had helped him and seeing as we all get the heebie-jeebies sometimes, it seemed a good idea to synthesise the ideas in that thread into a list of tips for combatting nerves, so here they are.
+He came back this week to say how much the thread had helped him and seeing as we all get the heebie-jeebies sometimes, it seemed a good idea to pull the ideas in that thread into a list of tips for combatting nerves, so here they are.

 ### Tips for nerves